 Recording will be enabled only when users add the cameras to NVR.
 This can be easily done by referring to the steps in the instruction manual.

-NVR when connected to the Internet provides easy remote access of the recordings.
-It sends alerts or notifications to users regularly and creates backup of the videos on cloud storage solutions.
+NVR when connected to the Internet provides easy remote access to the recordings.
+It sends alerts or notifications to users regularly and creates a backup of the videos on cloud storage solutions.
 In the absence of the Internet, NVR will record and stream the videos, but they will not be remotely accessible to users.

 The maximum transmission distance of the Ethernet cable connecting the NVR and an IP camera is 100 meters.
-This distance limited due to the attenuation of signals.
+This distance is limited due to the attenuation of signals.
 The Ethernet extender is used to extend the transmission distance beyond 100 meters.

-No, you can use NVR without Internet, too.
+No, you can use NVR without the Internet, too.
 Most NVRs can be operated as CCTV systems in the absence of the Internet.
-However, the absence of Internet makes it difficult to view the captured footage off-site.
+However, the absence of the Internet makes it difficult to view the captured footage off-site.

 No, IP CCTV cameras do not always need NVR.
 Many IP CCTV cameras have SD card slots, allowing users to record and store videos.